What is a Closed Head Injury?

 Do I have the right to pursue compensation to treat my closed head injury?

 Matters of negligence and liability may come into play in situations involving accidents and physical assault.
 For instance, a property owner or occupier may be liable for a victim’s closed head injury if the victim suffered a slip and fall accident on icy steps.

-Meanwhile, Accident Benefits are available in cases involving motor vehicle accidents – including pedestrian and bike accidents.
-Learn more about potential avenues of financial recovery during a free case evaluation with a lawyer at the Preszler Law Firm – 1-800-JUSTICE®.
+Meanwhile, Accident Benefits may be available in cases involving motor vehicle accidents – including pedestrian and bike accidents.
+Learn more about potential avenues of financial recovery during a free case evaluation with a lawyer at the Preszler Injury Lawyers – 1-800-JUSTICE®.